dareg/accord-ww-2025/fa/fa.md

 ## Ex 3 - Storing and accessing multiples blocks in a field

+When creating a owner type, by default the last dimension will not be for storing data but to store the blocks (one per thread).
+You can change the default value with the PERSISTENT option in the field\_new call.
+This is usefull because most of our parallelisation is done

-## Ex - Encapsulating a derived datatype to field API
+## Ex 4 - Encapsulating a derived datatype to field API

 Download the code from URL